fshowalter/franksmovielog.com-v1/content/reviews/0027-the-big-trail-1930.md

 venue_notes: 2012 | 20th Century Fox | Grandeur Version
 ---

 John Wayne's first starring role.
-He's good but raw—on par with the poverty-row oaters he'd headline for the next nine years.
+He's good but raw--on par with the poverty-row oaters he'd headline for the next nine years.
 Here he plays a trapper leading a wagon train up the Oregon Trail.
 The script includes the requisite character drama and romantic interest.
 Disregard them.
 The production itself is the real star.

 <!-- end -->